About Jaguars

 What do jaguars eat and how do they hunt?

-Jaguars use their powerful jaws to pierce the skulls of a diverse array of species, such as capybaras, peccaries and alligators.
+Jaguars use their powerful jaws to pierce the skulls of a diverse array of species, such as capybaras, peccaries, caimans, and reptiles.
+Throughout their range, jaguar diet includes over 85 different prey species.

 How do you tell the difference between a leopard and a jaguar?

-While leopards live in Africa and Asia, jaguars can be found across the Americas.
-Leopards are covered in more solid spots and rosettes, while jaguars sport blocky rosettes with distinct internal spots.
+While leopards live in Africa and Asia, jaguars are found across the Americas.
+Jaguars are larger, heavier built, and stockier than leopards.
+Leopards are covered in smaller solid spots and rosettes, while jaguars are covered in rosettes with distinct internal spots.

 Can jaguars purr?